-Our kits include the materials required to create a weather-tight building on your foundation: hardware, fasteners, framing, sheathing (in garages), siding, loft floor, roofing, flashing, drip edge and trim.
-We do not include windows and doors in the base kit, but a wide selection of exterior doors and windows are available as options.
+Our kits include the materials required to create a weather-tight building on your foundation: hardware, fasteners, framing, sheathing (in garages), siding, loft floor, roofing, flashing, drip edge and trim, except that we do not include windows and doors in the base kit, but a wide selection of exterior doors and windows are available as options.
 All materials are hand selected, carefully cut to precise dimensions and labeled with a part number.
 A small amount of siding must be cut at the site.
 An illustrated Construction Manual describes each step, from the construction of a foundation to the installation of the roof, all in simple, easy-to-understand language.
 Options include other windows and doors, skylights, stairs, dormers, higher ceilings, loft floor openings and more.

 What materials are used?

 A variety of high quality materials are used to complete the shell; these are listed in the Barn Specifications page.

 The foundation can consist of a series of concrete piers, a concrete slab, or a continuous concrete wall with a basement (which will require that a first floor is added to the kit).
 A pier foundation has a minimal impact on the site and usually does not require the use of heavy equipment.
 Hand tools can be used to dig holes and pour concrete piers.
 A plan for your specific foundation will be provided well in advance of your kit delivery.
 See Barn Specifications.

 A 24'x24' Barn can be assembled by two people in about 15 days.
 No cranes, lifts or power tools are typically required.